jbuget/nodejs-clean-architecture-app/README.md

 The role of the server is to intercept the HTTP request and match the corresponding route.

 Routes are configuration objects whose responsibilities are to check the request format and params, and then to call the good controller (with the received request).
+They are registered as Plugins.

 Plugins are configuration object that package an assembly of features (ex: authentication & security concerns, routes, pre-handlers, etc.) and are registered at the server startup.